captainzero93/security_harden_linux/README.md

 ### Limitations

-This script does not:

-* Guarantee absolute security (no system is 100% secure)
-* Replace professional security assessment
-* Provide monitoring or incident response
-* Implement application-specific security
-* Configure backups or disaster recovery
-* Provide encryption at rest
-* Replace security awareness training
-* Detect all types of malware or rootkits
-* Protect against zero-day exploits
-* Guarantee compliance with any standard

-### v5.0 Specific Limitations

-**What v5.0 CAN'T do:**

-* Automatically enable Secure Boot (requires BIOS configuration)
-* Detect kernel-level rootkits on live systems
-* Protect against all physical access attacks
-* Prevent attacks on allowed network ports
-* Replace application-level security

-**What v5.0 IS honest about:**

-* Package verification can't detect sophisticated rootkits
-* fail2ban only blocks IPs (easily bypassed)
-* SSH hardening can't stop attacks using valid keys
-* AppArmor can be bypassed by kernel exploits
-* System updates are more important than any hardening
+This script does not guarantee absolute security (no system is 100% secure), replace professional security assessment, provide monitoring or incident response, implement application-specific security, configure backups or disaster recovery, provide encryption at rest, replace security awareness training, detect all types of malware or rootkits, protect against zero-day exploits, or guarantee compliance with any standard.

+**What this script is honest about:** Package verification can't detect sophisticated rootkits. fail2ban only blocks IPs (easily bypassed).
+SSH hardening can't stop attacks using valid keys.
+AppArmor can be bypassed by kernel exploits.
+System updates are more important than any hardening.
+Script can't auto-enable Secure Boot (requires BIOS config), detect kernel-level rootkits on live systems, protect against all physical access attacks, prevent attacks on allowed network ports, or replace application-level security.

 ### Liability

-To the maximum extent permitted by law:

-* The authors and contributors disclaim all liability for any damages arising from use of this script
-* Users assume all risk associated with use
-* This includes but is not limited to: data loss, system damage, service disruption, security breaches, compliance violations, or financial losses
+To the maximum extent permitted by law, the authors and contributors disclaim all liability for any damages arising from use of this script.
+Users assume all risk associated with use, including but not limited to data loss, system damage, service disruption, security breaches, compliance violations, or financial losses.

 ### Support Disclaimer

-* Support is provided on a best-effort basis with no guaranteed response time
-* No service level agreements (SLAs)
-* Bug fixes and updates provided when possible, not guaranteed
+Support is provided on a best-effort basis with no guaranteed response time, no service level agreements (SLAs), and bug fixes/updates provided when possible but not guaranteed.

 **BY USING THIS SCRIPT, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO THESE TERMS.**